WinUpGo

 Gambling is a small but growing sector of Guinea's economy.

-as an additional source of income outside the extractive industry.
+The government sees gambling as an additional source of income outside the extractive industry.

 Key benefits: